 Wondering what it would be like as a Legal Studies student at Ontario Tech University?
 Hear from one of our students from the Faculty of Social Science and Humanities.

 Let me introduce myself and give you a bit of info about me.
-My name is Erin Humphries, and I am a second-year Legal Studies Major in the Faculty of Social Science and Humanities.
+My name is Erin Humphries, and I graduated from the Legal Studies program.

-I have always had a passion for learning about the law, and when I was deciding where to apply to, I noticed no other university had a Legal Studies program like Ontario Tech.
-One thing I love about my program is that I am able to do both a specialization and minor— which is absolutely amazing in my opinion.
+I've always had a passion for learning about the law, and when I was deciding where to apply to, I noticed no other university had a Legal Studies program like Ontario Tech.
+One thing I loved about the program was that you could do both a specialization and a minor— which is absolutely amazing in my opinion.

-Another reason I love my program is because of how small it is.
-Personally, I only know a handful of people in the Legal Studies program and that makes it even more special to me.
-I am a student who excels in smaller lecture-style settings, so to be in a program where I have 30 to 50 people in a class is exactly why I love my program.
+Another reason I loved my program was the size.
+I'm a student who excels in smaller lecture-style settings, so to be in a program that had only 30 to 50 people in a class was exactly what I needed to excel!

 In terms of courses, I had quite a few as I progressed through my program map.
-I would say my favourite first-year course was Foundations of Legal Studies with Thomas McMorrow, where I learned the foundational knowledge of the law.
-Currently, in my second year, my favourite course would have to be Criminal Law with Sasha Baglay or Canadian Human Rights Law with Sheila Jennings.
-All the classes are intriguing and really push my critical learning and theory skills, I have gained important research skills that have allowed me to become a stronger writer and I am so thankful for that.
+I would say my favourite first-year course was Foundations of Legal Studies, where I learned the foundational knowledge of the law.
+A few more favourites include Criminal Law, Canadian Human Rights Law and Victimology.
+All the classes I've taken here were intriguing and really pushed my critical thinking and theory skills.
+I've gained important research skills that have allowed me to become a stronger writer, and I'm so thankful for that.